luckynumbersalmon/luckynumbersalmon.github.io/README.md

 ADDITIONAL INFORMATION
 Passionate about staying up-to-date with industry trends and best practices in podcasting.
 Enjoys homebrewing (coffee, beer, kombucha, wine) and exploring new hobbies such as climbing and sound design.
-A proud dog parent to Ada, my Shepard mix, who keeps me grounded during time off.
+A proud dog parent to Ada, my Shepard mix, who keeps me grounded during time off.</center>